-2. The slower the sex, the better the relationship.
+2. The slower the lead-up to sex, the better the relationship.

-For women, but not men, the longer the delay between dating and sex, the better the perception of the current relationship quality.
-Slowing things down for women, but not men, meant paying attention to other factors that would ultimately improve the relationship such as commitment and emotional intimacy.
+For women, but not for men, the longer the delay between dating and sex, the better the perception of current relationship quality.
+Slowing things down—for women, but not men—meant paying attention to other factors that would ultimately improve the relationship, such as commitment and emotional intimacy.

 3. Early sexual activity symbolized relationship commitment.

-Again for women, but not men, having sex early in the scheme of things signified to them that their partner was committed to the relationship.
-For men, having sex early in the dating period didn’t actually have that same meaning.
+Again, for women but not for men, having sex early signified to them that their partner was committed to the relationship.

 4. Entry into cohabitation accounted for the negative effect of relationship tempo on quality.

-These findings suggest that premarital sex, especially early in the dating relationship, has different impact on the later satisfaction of women than men.
+These findings suggest that premarital sex, especially early in the dating relationship, may have a different impact on the later satisfaction of women than men.
 Men and women don’t seem to differ in what they want out of a sexual relationship, at least according to other research.
 However, they do seem to attach different meanings to sex as an indicator of commitment.